fenixkz/cartpole_dqn/ReadMe.md

  - `pip3 install gym torch matplotlib`
  - `pip3 install gym[classic_control]`

-### Usage
+### Launching
 Navigate to the CartPole directory and run the *train.py* script:
 ```
 $ cd CartPole
 $ python3 train.py
 ```
 This starts the training process for the agent.
+Upon completion of the training, the program will plot the history of rewards over the number of episodes.
+It will also save the model as **DQN.pth** in the *models* directory.

+### Hyperparameters
 You can tune the following hyperparameters to better train the model:
   - Memory_size (default: 10000)
   - Sample_size (default: 64)